BhavyaMehta2/UNET/README.md

   - If DatagramNtf with CSMA protocol is received:
     - Process CSMA data.
     - Increment the counter for CSMA receptions (CSMARx).
-- Provide access methods for retrieving parameter lists (not detailed in the flowchart).